Namespaces and permissions¶

 tool and a

 token generated from each of your above-trusted keys.
-You will tie them to users ‘admin’,
+You will tie them to users ‘alice’,

 You can use the opentf-ctl